GaussianPSL: Soft partitioning for complex PSL problem: Proposed Method: GaussianPSL

-During the training process, these ellipsoids can move and rotate freely to adapt to the scene.
-However, after several epochs, the model may identify ellipsoids that fail to converge and are continually shifting within a localized area.
-This behavior typically arises when the occupied space does not conform to an ellipsoidal shape.
+Although constructing a hyperelipsoid ensures differentiability, it is important to note that gradient-based models alone can only adjust existing points; they struggle to discover suitable parameters in regions with insufficient points or with too many points.
+This is where adaptive densification becomes essential.
+At first, we randomly inititate the hyperellipsoid.
+And during training, these hyperellipsoids can move and rotate freely to adapt to the latent space.
+After several epochs, the model may identify ellipsoids that fail to converge and are continually shifting within a localized area.
+This behavior typically occurs when the occupied space is not ellipsoidal.
 To improve the fit, the model may clone or split the ellipsoid into multiple smaller ellipsoids, as illustrated in Fig. \ref{fig:gssplitting}.
-Transparent ellipsoids (i.e., those for which $\sigma(\alpha) \approx 0$) are discarded from the model.
+Transparent ellipsoids (i.e., those for which $\sigma(\alpha) \approx 0$) or too small ($S \approx \mathbf{0}$) are discarded from the model to save resources and keep robustness.

-This technique enables us to cover an unknown space using ellipsoids without prior knowledge of their exact number or position.
+This technique allows the model to cover an unknown space using ellipsoids without prior knowledge of their exact number or position.
 It can also be regarded as the core principle underlying GS-based methods.
-Although the loss functions and ellipsoid parameterizations may vary across different GS method variants, the ideal and process of Adaptive Density Control remain the same.
+Although the loss functions and ellipsoid parameterizations may vary across different GS method variants~\cite{kerbl3Dgaussians, kheradmand20243d, Huang2DGS2024}, the ideal process of Adaptive Density Control remains the same.